-As a guide, here is what you’d expect in a typically developing baby.
-If your little one isn’t doing these things, it might be a good idea to talk to your GP or maternal child and family health nurse.
+As a guide, here’s what you’d expect in a typically developing baby.
+If your child isn’t doing these things, it might be a good idea to talk to your GP or child and family health nurse.

-- From birth to four months, your baby should startle at a loud noise, turn her head or move her eyes to locate the source of the sound.
+- At 0-4 months, your baby should startle at a loud noise, turn her head or move her eyes to locate the source of the sound.
 If she’s upset, she should calm down when she hears your voice.

-- From 4-8 months, your baby should notice sounds around her, smile when spoken to, babble and understand simple words like ‘bye-bye’.
+- At 4-8 months, your baby should notice sounds around him, smile when spoken to, babble and understand simple words like ‘bye-bye’.

-- From 8-14 months, your baby should respond to her name, say simple words like ‘mama’ and ‘dada’, copy simple sounds and use her voice to get attention from people nearby.
+- At 8-14 months, your baby should respond to her name, say simple words like ‘mama’ and ‘dada’, copy simple sounds and use her voice to get attention from people nearby.

-- From 14-24 months, your child will start to develop vocabulary, understand and follow simple instructions, and put two words together.
+- At 14-24 months, your child will start to develop vocabulary, understand and follow simple instructions, and put two words together.